counteractive/incident-response-plan-template/examples/plan.md

 ## Identify Systems of Interest

 1. Validate whether they are relevant.
-1. Categorize the reason(s) they are "of interest": has malware x, accessed by compromised account, has sensitive data, etc.  Treat these as "tags", there may be more than one category per system.
+1. Categorize the reason(s) they are "of interest": has malware, accessed by compromised account, has sensitive data, etc.  Treat these as "tags", there may be more than one category per system.
 1. Prioritize collection, analysis, and remediation based on investigative needs, business impact, _etc._

 ## Collect Evidence

 * Prioritize based on the investigative plan
-* Collect live response data using [ir-rescue](https://github.com/diogo-fernan/ir-rescue).  `TODO: Customize live response tools and procedure.`
+* Collect live response data using {{LIVE_RESPONSE_TOOL}}.  `TODO: Customize live response tools and procedure.`
 * Collect relevant logs from system(s) (if not part of live response), aggregator(s), SIEM(s), or device console(s).  `TODO: Customize log collection tools and procedure.`
-* Collect memory image, if necessary and if not part of live response, using [rekall](http://www.rekall-forensic.com/).  `TODO: Customize memory collection tools and procedure.`
+* Collect memory image, if necessary and if not part of live response, using {{MEMORY_COLLECTION_TOOL}}.  `TODO: Customize memory collection tools and procedure.`
-* Collect disk image, if necessary, using [ftk imager](http://www.forensicswiki.org/wiki/FTK_Imager).  `TODO: Customize disk image collection tool and procedure.`
+* Collect disk image, if necessary, using {{DISK_IMAGE_TOOL}}.  `TODO: Customize disk image collection tool and procedure.`
 * Collect and store evidence in accordance with policy, and with proper chain of custody. `TODO: Customize evidence collection and chain of custody policy.`

+Consider collecting the following artifacts as evidence, either in real time (_e.g., via EDR or a SIEM) or on demand:

+###  Example Useful Artifacts

+`TODO: Customize and prioritize useful artifacts.`

+* Running Processes
+* Running Services
+* Executable Hashes
+* Installed Applications
+* Local and Domain Users
+* Listening Ports and Associated Services
+* Domain Name System (DNS) Resolution Settings and Static Routes
+* Established and Recent Network Connections
+* Run Key and other AutoRun Persistence
+* Scheduled tasks and cron jobs
+* Artifacts of past execution (e.g., Prefetch and Shimcache)
+* Event logs
+* Group policy and WMI artifacts
+* Anti-virus detections
+* Binaries in temporary storage locations
+* Remote access credentials
+* Network connection telemetry (e.g., netflow, firewall permits)
+* DNS traffic and activity
+* Remote access activity including Remote Desktop Protocol (RDP), virtual private network (VPN), SSH, virtual network computing (VNC), and other remote access tools
+* Uniform Resource Identifier (URI) strings, user agent strings, and proxy enforcement actions
+* Web traffic (HTTP/HTTPS)

 ## Analyze Evidence